zhousarah/azure-compute-docs/articles/virtual-machines/capacity-reservation-associate-virtual-machine-scale-set-flex.md

 ms.custom: template-how-to
 ---

-# Associate a virtual machine scale set with Flexible Orchestration to a capacity reservation group (preview)
+# Associate a virtual machine scale set with Flexible Orchestration to a capacity reservation group

 **Applies to:** :heavy_check_mark: Flexible scale sets